 The Apprentice Teacher Training Program at New Canaan Country School provides "on the job" training for individuals interested in becoming elementary and middle school teachers.
 Classroom placements range from Beginners to sixth grade.
 Each apprentice is assigned to a self-contained homeroom and works directly alongside a lead teacher.
 Together, apprentice and lead teacher provide instruction to students in language arts, mathematics, and social studies.
 For those interested in sports, apprentices have opportunities to coach in the school’s interscholastic athletic program.
 On Wednesday afternoons, apprentices attend faculty meetings and participate in seminars that address a variety of topics in teaching and education.

 This program is uniquely designed to give beginning teachers the experience and training they need to go out and lead classrooms of their own.
 Country School is a leader in teacher training with nearly 1,000 apprentices coming through the program since 1952.
 We welcome anyone thinking of pursuing a career in education to apply.

 The Apprentice Teacher Training Program is total immersion into the teaching profession.
-The school provides a stipend of $27,000 to its apprentices, and housing is available for a modest fee.
+The school provides a stipend of $30,000 to its first-year apprentices (with an increase for each following year of service), and housing is available for a modest fee.
 There is some financial support for apprentices who wish to begin graduate work.
 Through this comprehensive work experience, apprentices who complete the program gain a unique stepping-stone for a career in teaching.
 Upon completion of the Apprentice Teacher Training Program, most apprentices either apply for full-time teaching positions or enter graduate school.